-The TOE provides trusted firmware update and access control functions; protects Key and Key Material; and supports power saving states.
+The TOE provides trusted firmware update and access control functions; protects Key and Key Material; and supports a Compliant power saving state.
 The TOE runs a suite of self-tests during initial start-up (on power on), before the function is first invoked.